ACGME P/CC Fellowship

 Teaching is our highest priority: not just pulmonary and critical care medicine, but teaching our fellows how to convey knowledge and an enthusiasm for learning to others.
 The preclinical teaching award at the University of Chicago Pritzker School of Medicine is named for the founder of our section, the Dean of the Medical School is a member of our section, multiple of our faculty have been awarded the coveted McClintock Award for Teaching Excellence awarded by the fourth year medical students, five of our faculty are members of the Academy of Distinguished Medical Educators, and our faculty routinely populate the “favorite faculty” who join our students on the graduation photo composite.

-We are most proud, however, that a Pulmonary and Critical Care Fellow has won the “Favorite Fellow” award from the internal medicine residency program for four straight years.
-This past year the voting was so tight that two fellows were given this award – and both were fellows in our program.
+We are most proud, however, that it is considered an upset when a Pulmonary and Critical Care Fellow DOES NOT win the “Favorite Fellow” award from the internal medicine residency program.